 The Austin Parks and Recreation Department is partnering with Austin Parks Foundation to renovate the Montopolis Neighborhood Park playground.
 This project is in the planning phase.
 City Council District 3

 In 2018 City of Austin voters approved a General Obligation Bond that included funding for the renovation of the beloved Montopolis Pool in Southeast Austin.
 The aquatic facility at Montopolis Neighborhood Park will continue to provide a special community gathering place in Southeast Austin.
-The project is in the construction document and permitting phase.
-District 3
+The project will begin the construction process next month.
+City Council District 3

 The Nash Hernandez Building is in the heart of the Holly Shores / Edward Rendon Sr. Metropolitan Park at Festival Beach.
 The building was built in 1966 and formerly housed the AFD Arson Division and a museum.
 It has been empty since 2009 when AFD moved locations.
 The Nash Hernandez Building is a part of the Holly Shores / Edward Rendon Sr. Metropolitan Park at Festival Beach Master Plan.
 District 3